rat10/nng/configSemantics.md

 This tension between data *integration* semantics for the open semantic web and *application* semantics for in-house use of such data has frustrated application developers since the start of the Semantic Web.
 At the time a popular intuition was that mechanisms should be added to the RDF semantics machinery that allowed to put into effect on demand more restrictive semantics, tailored to the needs of applications.
 However, such mechanisms have never materialized and one of the reasons might have been the problem of how to describe the boundaries of such a change of semantics regime, even more so after the RDF 1.1 WG failed to standardize a semantics of named graphs.
 Graph literals offer a chance to rectify this issue as they soundly discriminate between abstract graphs as literal types and their application via [inclusion](graphLiterals.md).

-We present here a vocabulary to implement configurable semantics via the inclusion of graph literals.
-This is rather a proof of concept than a definite proposal, and predominantly meant to illustrate the potential of this approach.